blefebvre/phonegap-contentsync-plugin-issue-2/README.md

 	$ cordova platform add ios
 	$ cordova run ios

-Attached Safari, then tap button in app.
+Attach Safari Web Inspector to the Sim, then tap 'this button' in the app.